Contracts, Policies, & Procedures

 - Contract termination is essential if you are leaving University Housing for any reason, including study abroad, work co-op or withdrawal from the University.
 Even if the contract has not yet begun, please notify the Housing Information Office immediately if you will not be an enrolled University of Michigan student on the Ann Arbor campus.
 For more information, review the undergraduate contract termination and the graduate contract termination sections.

-- Meal Plan changes (if applicable) can be made as often as necessary within the first month of each term.
+- Meal Plan changes (if applicable) can be made as often as necessary within the first two weeks of each term.

 Living at Michigan Credo